-Appendix A - Audit enquiries to those charged with governance and management This page is intentionally left blank
+Appendix A - Audit enquiries to those charged with governance and management

 Matters in relation to fraud

 International Standard for Auditing (UK and Ireland) 240 covers auditors responsibilities relating to fraud in an audit of financial statements.

 The primary responsibility to prevent and detect fraud rests with both management and 'those charged with governance', which for the Council is the Audit Committee.
 Management, with the oversight of those charged with governance, should ensure there is a strong emphasis on fraud prevention and deterrence and create a culture of honest and ethical behaviour, reinforced by active oversight by those charged with governance.